 The Armidale Aboriginal Community Garden is sited on land that was designated as the East Armidale Aboriginal Reserve in 1958.
 This area was home to over one hundred Aboriginal people, while also simultaneously serving as the town rubbish dump.
 At this site of racialised environmental violence and injustice, the community garden offered an off-campus alternative model of publicly engaged justice research – one that seeks not just to communicate key issues to communities, but produces research that emerges from ongoing and immersive engagements with the most pressing concerns of those communities.

 My first book, Transdisciplinary Journeys in the Anthropocene: More-than-human Encounters was published with the Routledge Environmental Humanities Series in 2017.
 I received my PhD from Macquarie University, with the Vice Chancellors award for Excellence in Research, in September 2013.
-I am also co-editor, with Emily O’Gorman, of the Living Lexicon section of the Environmental Humanities journal.
+I was also co-editor, with Emily O’Gorman, of the Living Lexicon section of the Environmental Humanities journal from 2014 – 2020.